vahidzee/pi-surveillance/server/ReadMe.md

    same people.

    In addition to the faces that users manually submit, this menu lists all the new faces that user-owned face-detectors will observe overtime.
-It is possible to add an arbitrary name for each face to help with easier tracking.
+It is possible to add an arbitrary name for each face which combined with the provided search functionality ensures an effective information retrieval experience.

    Finally, an overall statistic of where the user was last observed is shown to depict each person's most recent location.

+3. **Logs**: This menu provides a list of all logged observed faces by user-owned face-detector devices and filter and searching functionality to help with the retrieval of desired logs.

 ### APIs Description